Willis Russell: Opposition to the Ku Klux Klan

 The Courier-Journal reported in August 1873 that there had been at least 88 raids conducted by the Klan in less than a year.
-A Courier-Journal correspondent was sent to Owen County, who informed Russell that Governor Leslie had offered a $500 reward for each of the 17 men implicated.
-An 18-year-old who was a part of Smoot's raid on Lewis Wilson confessed to Russell that he a member of Smoot's gang, and gave Russell 17 names.
-Russell arrested one of the men implicated by the 18-year-old informant, and he too made a confession, giving the same names.
+A Courier-Journal correspondent informed Russell that Governor Leslie had offered a $500 reward for each of the 17 men implicated.
+An 18-year-old confessed to Russell that he was a member of Smoot's gang, and gave Russell their names.
 Judge Roberts, the County Judge of Owen County, signed an affidavit to have 13 of the 17 names given, arrested.

-The next day, after getting the affidavits of 13 of the local Klansmen, Russell arrested three of them, and put them in the Owenton jail.
-When the other Klansmen heard that Russell had already arrested 3, they ran and hid out in the woods.
+The next day, three of them were apprehended.
+When the other Klansmen heard this, they hid in the woods.
 Three of them were taken to Indiana by Bill Smoot.
 Governor Preston gave Russell permission to cross state lines to go after them.

-Willis Russell caught up with Bill Smoot's gang and arrested John Onan in Smoot's presence.
-Russell took Onan to Judge Roberts, who confessed that he was a part of the gang that murdered Lewis Wilson, and gave up three more names of men who rode with Bill Smoot.
+Russell caught up with them and arrested John Onan, who confessed that he was a part of the gang that murdered Lewis Wilson.
 The next day, Russell arrested Henry Triplett, who also confessed.
-He reaffirmed the names Onan had given by giving the same names.

 Onan was tried for murder in November 1873.
-Onan had confessed to the crime, two former gang members turned State's evidence, and two other witnesses testified that Onan had confessed to the crime.
-John Onan didn't even introduce any evidence on his own behalf.
-But through the contrivance of the County Judge and the County Attorney, Onan was acquitted.
+Onan confessed to the crime and two former gang members turned State's evidence.
+Through the contrivance of the County Judge and the County Attorney, Onan was acquitted.

-Russell's 18-year-old informant warned Russell of another of Smoot's planned raids on the Black residents of Twin Creek in Owen County.
-After seeing Russell's men organized in Twin Creek, the Klan scurried away, never carrying out their attack on that town.
-On a Tuesday, the informant said that the Klan was planning on killing William Plasters and Willis Russell next, on Thursday, and then go to Brown's Bottom, and kill all the Blacks there.
-Plasters was able to leave his home, but the Klan tore up everything in his house.
-The citizens of Gratz were ready for the Klan, so Smoot never went there.
-Instead, he went to Owenton, and told one of the Walkers at his hotel that if Russell didn't stop arresting Klansmen, then Russell would be hung from the highest tree in the county.
-Russell sent word that he planned on arresting every single one of the outlaws.
+Russell's 18-year-old informant warned of another planned raid on the Black residents of Twin Creek in Owen County but after seeing Russell's men in Twin Creek, the Klan fled, never carrying out their attack.
+The informant said that the Klan was planning to kill William Plasters and all the Blacks in the house.
+Plasters managed to leave the house in time, but the Klan ransacked the property.
+Smoot threatened to hang Russell from the highest tree in the county.